-- 2.1 This procedure is applicable to University of Manchester staff, external collaborators and all full-time / part-time PGRs registered on joint doctoral research programmes. - 2.2 A joint doctoral research programme is defined as a collaborative arrangement under which two or more awarding institutions together design and deliver a programme leading to a single award made by the lead institution that references both or all other participants.
+- 2.1 This procedure is applicable to University of Manchester staff, external collaborators and all full-time / part-time PGRs registered on dual doctoral research programmes. - 2.2 A dual doctoral research programme is defined as a collaborative arrangement that leads to separate awards from two equal partner institutions.
+Each partner is responsible for making its own award which references the collaboration with the partner institution, but the two components form a single research experience with a single thesis submission and the programme is managed cooperatively between the two institutions.
+As such, an agreed approach to management, delivery and oversight is required.